vogt4nick/austrian-german/docs/index.md

 > 🥾 I wollte, i warat wieda jung.
 > 🇦🇹 Ich wollte, ich wäre wieder jung.

-The Konjunktiv II is used in dialect to talk about hopes, dreams, wishes, an other "unreal" things.
-Whilst it's used just the same in standard German, this verb tense is formed differently in dialect, and the differences can be difficult to recognize when you don't know what to listen for.
-This section serves as a practical guide to forming and recognizing the Konjunktiv II in dialect.
+The Konjunktiv II serves the same purpose in dialect as in standard German, however it is formed differently in dialect.
+As these differences can be difficult to recognize when you don't know what to listen for, this section serves as a practical guide to forming and recognizing the Konjunktiv II in dialect.

 ??? question "I need a refresher.
 How is the Konjunktiv II used?"
     The Konjunktiv II is used in the following scenarios: